11notes/docker-radicale/README.md

 If the access_user has his own addressbook & the global addressbook, just remove the symbolic link for access_user but leave the rights to be able to read the main_user addressbook.
 The collection name supports RegExp.

+## Docker -u 1000:1000 (no root initiative)

+As part to make containers more secure, this container will not run as root, but as uid:gid 1000:1000.
+Therefore the default TCP port 80 was changed to 8080 (/source/radicale.conf).

-## build with
+## Build with

 * [radicale](https://radicale.org/about/) - radicale CalDAV/CardDAV server (created by Kozea@github)

-## tipps
+## Tips

+* Don't bind to ports < 1024 (requires root), use NAT
-* [alpine-docker-netshare](https://github.com/11notes/alpine-docker-netshare) - Examples to store persistent data on external storage systems
+* [Permanent Storge with NFS/CIFS/...](https://github.com/11notes/alpine-docker-netshare) - Module to store permanent container data via NFS/CIFS/...
 * [Outlook CalDAV/CardDAV sync](https://caldavsynchronizer.org/) - Plugin to sync outlook with any CalDAV or CardDAV server